 Agave attenuata is for a long time now a highly-favoured plant among landscapers and gardeners and it is apparent why.
-Aside from being already attractive on its own, agaves make a beautiful feature plant in planters or garden pots (centerpiece plant) which makes it a great choice in landscape designs.
-Its extraordinary flower, which can be taller than the plant itself by more than three times, also adds to this plants charm.
+Aside from being already attractive on their own, agaves make a beautiful feature plant in planters or garden pots (centerpiece plant) which makes it a great choice in landscape designs.
+Its extraordinary flower, which can be taller than the plant itself by more than three times, also adds to this plant’s charm.
 In this post, we will tell you how to grow Agave.

 Aesthetics is not the only reason why agave is a garden favorite.
 This amazing plant is drought-resistant, which means that it can survive gracefully without much care.
 Growing agave at home is definitely easy.
 If you have agaves in garden pots or in planters, you would definitely have one less variety of plant to continually worry about.
 It’s a tough and beautiful plant needing no extensive care (fertilising, pruning, watering, etc.), making it a great choice as a pot plant, especially for very busy people.

-Positioning and Care for Agave in Pots
+Positioning and Caring for Agave in Pots